Keyclic/keyclic-sdk/docs/FeedbackApi.md

   'xKeyclicAppVersion': "xKeyclicAppVersion_example", // String |
   'state': "DELIVERED", // String |
   'category': "category_example", // String | The identifier of the resource formatted as GUID string.
+  'geoNear': "geoNear_example", // String | One latitude, one longitude and one radius (in meters) serialized and separated by a plus or a minus sign.
   'geoHash': "geoHash_example", // String |
   'organization': "organization_example", // String | The identifier of the resource formatted as GUID string.
   'visibility': "VISIBILITY_PUBLIC", // String |